heron-mc/heron-mc/docsrc/index.rst

 .. code-block:: javascript

 	Heron.layout = {
-		xtype: 'hr_mappanel',
+		xtype: 'window',
-		renderTo: 'mapdiv',
-		height: 400,
+		title: "Hello Heron",
-		width: 600,
+		height: 280, width: 450,

+		items: [
-		hropts: {
+			{
+				xtype: "gx_mappanel",
-			layers: [
+				layers: [new OpenLayers.Layer.WMS("World Map",
-				new OpenLayers.Layer.WMS( "World Map",
-				  "http://tilecache.osgeo.org/wms-c/Basic.py?", {layers: 'basic', format: 'image/png' } )
+						"http://tilecache.osgeo.org/wms-c/Basic.py?", {layers: 'basic', format: 'image/png' })],
+				zoom: 1
+			}
 		]
-		}
 	};

-This is the most minimal Heron application.
+This is a minimal Heron application.
 You can see that the app is completely defined through the configuration starting with `Heron.layout`.
 Learn more about using Heron in your application by reading the :doc:`documentation <docs>`.